 Set within a 75-acre estate on its own private ridgeline dropping into a valley is Eagle’s Nest, a collection of five luxury villas in the heart of the Bay of Islands.
 Dotted along the peninsular and hidden among the native bush, each of the villas enjoy sweeping views across pristine landscape, the calm oceans waters and surrounding islands.
 Contemporary in design, each villa offers plenty of indoor and outdoor space and four of the five come with their own private pools.
 With up to four bedrooms, the villas are perfect for families and groups while those looking for a secluded getaway will love the First Light Temple villa, an idyllic getaway for two.
-A team of talented resident chefs offer specially designed menus using the incredible variety of local produce, created and served in the privacy of your villa.
-New Zealand wine is known the world over and your can pick a bottle from the extensive wine cellar to compliment your meal.
 The Bay of Islands is an outdoor lover’s dream with everything from fishing, kayaking and diving to mountain biking and helicopter rides on your doorstep.
 There is also the nearby town of Russell just a few minutes away, and a team of spa therapists offering in-room treatments for when you want to simply relax and unwind.

 - Five suites